treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 I think the key here is to let go.
 Allow it to suck, as long as we get *something* down to work with.
+Then you'll move forward and allow yourself to get into writer mode where the words will flow.

-Because then the real writing starts: **the rewrite**.
+It's only then that the real writing can start: **the rewrite**.

-I really think that changing, revising, rewriting and refactoring is the key to writing well.
+I really think that changing, revising, rewriting, and refactoring is the key to writing well.
+It's the rewrite that will allow you to:

+1. Make the text fluent.
+1. Make the writing consistent.
+1. Find and fix errors, both large and small.
+1. Reduce fluff.
+1. Ensure that the core message is delivered as clearly and strongly as possible.

+In my mind the rewrite is like polishing a gem.
+Without it, the gem is not much more than a glittering rock;
+you can see the potential, but it's nothing special.
+But after the polish it will sparkle and captivate you.

 # Clarity of thought translates into clear writing